Urinary incontinence is one of the most common conditions in America, but unfortunately, many people don’t understand what causes it.

 One of the biggest causes of incontinence, particularly stress incontinence, is the weakening of the pelvic and sphincter muscles.
 These are the muscles that work together to control the flow of urine from the body.

+Cognitive disorders, such as Alzheimer’s Disease and Dementia, could also be one of the causes of incontinence.
 Cognitive thinking disorders can cause individuals to have trouble interpreting signals that the bladder sends.
-This could result in the release of urine in locations other than the bathroom.
+This could result in the release of urine in locations other than the bathroom. .

 Difficulty Moving (Functional Incontinence)

 Functional incontinence occurs when an individual has difficulty reaching a bathroom due to limitations in their mobility.
 The nervous and urinary systems may be healthy and functional, but the challenge is getting to a bathroom in time.

 If an individual can’t physically get to a bathroom before they need to go, then often need to use an incontinence product as an alternative.
 There are many situations in which this may occur, such as confinement to a bed or illness that causes slow, painful movement.

 medications can cause an increased need to urinate, which can lead to issues with incontinence.
 Diuretics, for example, are designed to flush water from the body.
 Antidepressants are also sometimes connected to incontinence.
 They can make it difficult for the bladder to contract, which means that urine has a greater chance of

 Understanding the causes of incontinence is an important step in managing it properly.
 Once you know what’s causing it, you can focus on choosing the right product to manage it.